eza-community/eza/man/eza.1.md

 `-I`, `--ignore-glob=GLOBS`
 : Glob patterns, pipe-separated, of files to ignore.

+`--ignore-cachedir`
+: Ignore directories with a 'CACHEDIR.TAG' file.

 `--git-ignore` [if eza was built with git support]
 : Do not list files that are ignored by Git.